All Episodes

 This is what being on the cutting edge means.

-Went back to the Rush Limbaugh.com website.
+Went back to the RushlandBaught.com website.

 That's how far back it goes.

-The see I told you so bite was May of 2012.
+The see I Told You So Bite was May of 2012.

-It's uncanny.
+It's on.

 I'm just, folks, I just know these people.

-I'm not precious.
+I'm not prescient.

 I don't have a crystal ball.